 Osteonecrosis of the Jaw Associated With Medications (ONJ)

 The first reported cases of osteonecrosis of the jaw associated with medications (ONJ) were seen in patients taking bisphosphonates.[1,2,3] Bisphosphonates are potent inhibitors of osteoclasts.
 They are used in cancer patients with skeletal metastasis, including breast, prostate, or lung cancer; and in patients with multiple myeloma.
 Bisphosphonates are also used to treat hypercalcemia of malignancy.
 Bisphosphonates reduce the risk of fracture and skeletal pain, improving the quality of life of patients with malignant bone disease.
-(Refer to the PDQ summary on Pain for more information.)
+(Refer to the PDQ summary on Cancer Pain for more information.)

 Evidence in the medical and dental literature reveals several cases of ONJ reported with the use of drugs other than bisphosphonates, including the following:[5,6]